Skip to contents

 formula

 a formula with nothing on the left hand side and the covariates to be targeted on the right hand side.
-See glm() for more details.
 Interactions and functions of covariates are allowed.
+Can be omitted, in which case all variables in data are assumed targeted.
+If data is NULL and formula is a data.frame, data will be replaced with formula.

 data